 Students who do not qualify, in whole or in part, for a subsidized loan can still receive an unsubsidized loan.
-These loans have a fixed annual interest rate of 6.8% that accrues once the loan is paid to the students account.
+These loans have a fixed annual interest rate that accrues once the loan is paid to the students account.
 Students have the option to pay the interest while they are attending college.

 Students usually receive a Direct Loan for an entire academic year (two semesters); with one half of the total loan amount being disbursed each semester.
 Funds are automatically credited to the student's account in the Cornerstone University Accounting and Finance Office.

 In order to receive a Federal Direct Student Loan at Cornerstone University, you must be able to answer yes to the following statements: